ucsb-cs148-w25/pj12-closettracker/docs/MANUAL.md

 The Wardrobe Page is where you can view and organize all of your clothes.

 - If your wardrobe is empty, you’ll see a message encouraging you to add some clothing.
-- When you have items in your wardrobe, you can **browse through them and tap on any item** to see more details.
+- When you have items in your wardrobe, you can **browse through them and tap on any item** to see the details you've inputted beforehand, as well as an option to edit those details.
 - You can **use the multi-select feature** to:
   - Move multiple items to the laundry when they need washing.
   - Edit multiple items at once.
   - Delete clothing you no longer need.
+ - If you have a lot of clothing, use the **search and filter options** to quickly find what you need.

 ### Tracking Wear & Maintenance

 - Every time you wear an item, you can **increase its wear count** to track how often you’ve worn it.
 - As items get worn out, they will **gradually change color to brown** as a visual reminder that they need washing.
 - When an item reaches **five wears**, you’ll get a **reminder message** to wash it.
-- If you have a lot of clothing, use the **search and filter options** to quickly find what you need.

 ## Laundry Page